noir-lang/awesome-noir/README.md

 A curated list of resources for learning and programming in Noir.

-⚠️  Items in this repo are not endorsed as safe and secure by the Noir development team or Aztec Labs.
-Use the following software at your own risk.
+⚠️  This repository or the contained links are not endorsed as safe and secure by Aztec Labs or the Noir team.
+Users are advised to exercise caution before utilizing any content or code provided herein.

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)
 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/Noir.svg?style=social&label=Follow%20%40Noir)](https://twitter.com/NoirLang)